alkorolyov/sophius/README.md

  # Step 1
- Generate random a set of random models and evaluate their performance.
+ Generate random a set of random models, evaluate their performance and store results in local database.

  For that custom Module Templates and Model Generator was written.
  Model Generator can generate model templates with random number